 While our program does not include psychiatric treatments, our inpatient drug rehab program combines both physiological and psychological treatments to help clients overcome their addictions.
 We understand that physiological and psychological factors cause drug addiction.
-We provide counseling to help clients resolve the issues that caused their addiction such as peer pressure, family stress, stress in relationships, stress at work or school, etc. and provide solutions to prevent clients from relapsing after completing our program.
+We provide counseling to help clients resolve the issues that caused their addiction.
+Those issues can include peer pressure, stress in the family, relationships, work, or school.
+We provide solutions to prevent clients from relapsing after completing our program.

 What Are Some Misconceptions About Rehab?

 What is rehab, exactly?
-With the current surge in drug addictions and crimes, certainly we have all heard of rehab.
+With the current surge in drug addictions and crimes, certainly, we have all heard of rehab.
 We know that people often go to rehab to seek sobriety and regain themselves and their health.
 But again, what is rehab?
-Rehab, of course, is the shortened version of the word “rehabilitation.”
-Rehabilitation refers to a large range of techniques used to help those who are struggling with a range of different problems and issues.
+Rehab is the shortened version of the word “rehabilitation.”
+Rehabilitation refers to a variety of techniques used to help those who are struggling with different issues.

-Daily routines include counseling, fitness and nutrition sessions, music and art therapy, meditation and relaxation sessions, and a variety of skills training classes to help prepare the client for life in the real world.
-Each aspect of the program is in place to address the physical, emotional, and spiritual aspects of the addiction to help the person restore a sense of self-worth and confidence.
+Daily routines include counseling, fitness and nutrition sessions, music and art therapy, meditation and relaxation sessions.
+It also includes a variety of skills training classes to help prepare the client for life in the real world.
+Each aspect of the program is in place to address the physical, emotional, and spiritual aspects of the addiction.
+The program helps the person restore a sense of self-worth and confidence.

-If you have a loved one in an inpatient drug rehab center and they don’t seem to be making swift progress, you should be patient and not give up because it may take longer for some clients to make progress.
-Be supportive and remember, addicts have physiological and psychological conditions that have to be dealt with before the program can work.
+Do you have a loved one in an inpatient drug rehab center who doesn’t seem to be making progress?
+You should be patient and not give up because it may take longer for some clients to make progress.
+Be supportive.
+Remember, addicts have physiological and psychological conditions to deal with before the program can work.